panuwsan/nd1-learning-journey-2025/README.md

 ### Inspection Gauge

-For the 500 g class, organizers use a dedicated inspection gauge:
+For the 500g class, organizers use a dedicated inspection gauge:

 - Inner dimensions: **105 mm × 105 mm**
 - The robot must touch **two perpendicular sides**